varya/varya.github.com/content/index_en.md

 tutorials and training projects to help developers perform their first dive into BEM.
 There are some links on the [content](en/content/) page for your browsing pleasure.

+In my spare time (haha), I study in Aalto University at [IDBM](https://www.idbm.aalto.fi/) programme which includes the topics of Business Design, Service Design, Industry and Market Researches and assumes a lot of project work.

 I am keen on traveling and dream of having friends all over the world.
 If you're interested, here's the first personal thing to learn about me: I am passionate about cats, all of them (lions included).